All Episodes

 There was not a memorable point to this.

-Uh the fact that it was well delivered in some circles, the fact that it was oratorically superb in some circles, the fact that it sounded intelligent in some circles, fine and dandy.
+The fact that it was well delivered in some circles, the fact that it was oratorically superb in some circles, the fact that it sounded intelligent in some circles, fine and dandy.

-But nobody remembers much of it other than what in the hell, you know, medicine man out there, and you got cheering and t-shirts, and it sounded like a pep rally for the Democrat Party when all this is going on.
+You had a medicine man out there and he got cheering and t-shirts and it sounded like a pep rally for the Democrat Party when all this is going on.

 That's what people take from it.

-And that's what'll be the lasting memory.
+And that's what will be the lasting memory.

-Shortly thereafter, back on September 12th of 2009, Newsweek ran a piece called The Case for Killing Granny.
+Do you remember Evan Thomas had a piece for Newsweek shortly after Evan Thomas had a piece for Newsweek called We're All Socialists Now, shortly thereafter, back on September 12th of 2009, Newsweek ran a piece called The Case for Killing Granny.

 We need to talk about death.